luaratourinho/Correlative-ENM/README.md

 ### Step 3.

 Still about cleaning.
-The occurrence recods comes with geographical and environmental bias.
+The occurrence records comes with geographical and environmental bias.
 We must choose what kind of refinement we want to do:
 Whether the geographical (spThin) or environmental (Varela) refinement, or both.